-Can I expect jail time with a second DUI and is there a way to get a restricted license sooner than the normal 1 year suspension?
+Can I expect jail time with a second DUI, and can I get a restricted license sooner than the normal 1-year suspension?

 Can you go to jail for your second DUI?
 I was arrested by CHP a few days ago around 9:30pm for my second DUI offense.
 My first offense was 1 year ago.
 I was pulled over for speeding.
 I gave the officer my license and registration, and then he came back and asked how much I had to drink.
 I told the officer I had a few beers during the day, having my last around 4:30 - 5pm.